prince6265/IQA-Repo/C# and OOPs/oopsC#.md

 - It does not have access to instance-specific data or methods because it does not operate on an instance.
 - The this keyword refers to the current instance of the class.
 - Since a static method has no instance context, using this in a static method is not allowed.
+### what is use of pool in .net core application.
+- pools are used to manage and reuse the resource efficiently rather than creating and destroying them every time.
+- This improve performance and load on the system.
+### Question :- How do you handle deadlock in multi-threading?
+- it occurs when two more threads are waiting for each other to complete their tasks.
+- we han handle the deadlock by sevral ways.
+  1. Lock Ordering:
+     -which involves ensuring that all threads acquire locks in a consistent order to avoid circular dependencies
+  2. Timeout:
+     -which involves setting a timeout on the lock acquisition to prevent deadlock.
+### Question :- Reflection in C# ?
+- It is a way to interact and inspect with the metadata of types (classes , methods, properties, etc.) at runtime.
+- it allows you to dynamically explore the structure of an object or type and even invoke its member without knowing them at compile time.
+### Question :- Difference Between deep copy and shallow  of objects in C#.
+- a shallow copy and deep copy refer to two different ways of copying objects in C#.
+- Shallow Copy:
+  - A shallow copy creates a new object.
+  - However, it does not duplicate objects inside it; instead, it copies their references (pointers).
+  - So, if the original object contains a reference to another object, both the original and the copied object share the same nested object.
+  - Think of a shallow copy like photocopying a document that contains a reference to another document (e.g., a link).
+You get a copy of the main document, but the reference (link) still points to the same other document.
+If you change the other document, both the original and the copy reflect that change.
+- Deep Copy:
+  - A deep copy creates a completely new object and also duplicates all objects inside it.
+  - The original and the copied object become fully separate, with no shared references.
+  - You make a photocopy of the page and create a new sticky note with the same content.
+Now, you can write on either sticky note without affecting the other.